-A/C: Uses outside air to cool the vehicle.
+NORM A/C: Uses outside air to cool the vehicle.
 Air flows from the instrument panel vents only.

-$\overleftrightarrow$ : Distributes outside air through the instrument panel vents.
+VENT: Distributes outside air through the instrument panel vents.

-O (OFF): Outside air is shut out and the fan will not operate.
+OFF: Outside air is shut out and the climate system is turned off.